fitzLab-AL/gdm/README.md

 envTab <- southwest[, c(2:ncol(southwest))]
 ```

-Because the `southwest` data are an x-y species list, we use
+Because the `southwest` data is x-y species list format, we use
 `bioFormat=2`.
 Otherwise, we just need to provide the required column
-names to create the site-pair table.
-Note this will print a few
+names to create the site-pair table:
-warnings, but these can be ignored:

 ``` r
 # x-y species list example